Why is Sarking Recommended for Boral Tile Roofing?October 28, 2019

-Boral Roofs is considered as Australia’s largest construction materials and building supplier.
-Consequently, many household have opted to avail of Boral Tile Roofing services.
-One of the membranes used in Boral tile roofing is known as Sarking.
+Roofs is considered as Australia’s largest construction materials and building supplier.
+Consequently, many household have opted to avail of Tile Roofing services.
+One of the membranes used in tile roofing is known as Sarking.
 Sarking is a thin, non-flammable membrane that is installed under tiles to reflect radiant heat and provide a water and dust-proof barrier.
-Below are the reasons why Sarking is recommended for Boral tile roofing especially in the creation of a fall arrest.
+Below are the reasons why Sarking is recommended for tile roofing especially in the creation of a fall arrest.

 Fall arrest is the form of fall protection which involves the safe stopping of a person already falling.
 It is one of several forms of fall protection.
 These forms include fall guarding and fall restraint.